by Peter Blood

 Quakerism was born in the mid-17th century in England.
 This was a period of enormous political and religious turmoil.
 This period has been compared to the late 1960’s in the U.S. The country was wracked by 3 civil wars between 1642 and 1651.
 After King Charles I was tried and executed in 1649, England entered its only period as a republic, rather than a monarchy.

-There were many different small religious sects that sprang up at this time.
+There were many different small religious sects that sprang up at that time.
 A few of these survived (as Friends did) but most disappeared.
 Son of a weaver, George Fox was born in 1624 in a strongly Puritan village about a hundred miles north of London.
 He was apprenticed to a sheep owner and carpenter.
 He went through a period of seeking and spiritual turmoil at age 18.
 He began public preaching at age 23 and gathered a handful of followers.
 An older woman, Elizabeth Hooten, is often considered Fox’s first collaborator in building a new religious movement.
+She was older and more experienced so she probably served as a kind of mentor for Fox.

 On June 13, 1652, he preached extemporaneously for three hours to an outdoor gathering of a thousand members of this group in a windy open field called Firbank Fell.
 Many leaders of the Seekers became “convinced” by the spiritual power of Fox’s message, and the Quaker movement was born.

-Quakers sent out preachers (many of whom were women), known as “The Valiant Sixty,” throughout the British Isles, as well as to the Continent and the American colonies.
-About 3000 Friends suffered imprisonment, with hundreds dying due to very unsanitary conditions, including several of the movement’s most outstanding leaders.
-Four were executed in Massachusetts Colony.
-The movement grew rapidly from 1652 through the Act of Toleration in 1689, when Friends in England numbered roughly 1% of the population (50,000 people).
+Quakers sent out preachers known as “The Valiant Sixty,” throughout the British Isles, the Continent, and the American colonies.
+About 3000 Friends suffered imprisonment, with hundreds dying due to very unsanitary conditions, including several of the movement’s leaders including Edward Burroughs and James Parnell.
+Four were executed in Puritan-led Massachusetts Bay Colony.
+The movement grew rapidly from 1652 through the Act of Toleration in 1689, when Friends in England numbered roughly 1% of the population (roughly 50,000 people).

 Characteristics of the early Quaker movement: They…

-• Considered themselves to be returning to a form of primitive form of Christianity as practiced in the age of the apostles (the time of James, Paul, Phoebe, etc. during the 1st century after Jesus’ birth)
+- Considered themselves to be Christians as practiced in the age of the apostles (the time of James, Paul, Phoebe, etc. during the 1st century after Jesus’ birth).William Penn wrote a book describing the Friends movement as Primitive Christianity Revived.

 Reflection questions:

-1. How would you respond if a charismatic spiritual leader such as George Fox spoke to you today?
+- How would you respond if a passionate early Quaker leader such as Hooton or Fox preached to you today?

-5. How do you think Friends today are or are not practicing the same kind of religion as 1st generation Quakers?
+- How do you see Friends today practicing (or not!) the same kind of religion as first generation Quakers?

 Further reading: